TecFelipeDsMartins/pwa-cookbook/static/pages/en/data-cache.md

 <span class="requirements">Prerequisite: Basic knowledge of Javascript</span>

+# Introduction

+A cache consists of the backbend data that is stored locally, either fully or partially.
+This section tackles the subjects of the different caching possibilities of Progressive Web Apps.

 # Caches on the client side

-Web browsers have different Javascript APIs allowing to store data for a short or long duration, locally on the user's device.
+Web browsers have different Javascript APIs that allow to store data for a short or long duration, locally on the user's device.
 Using these caches is obviously essential in order to add offline to a PWA.
 In addition to that, caches can be used to optimize the application by avoiding redundant request and by implementing strategies for *latency compensation*.

 ## The different local storage APIs